mjrodriguez/mjrodriguez.github.io/teaching.markdown

 #### AM 10: Mathematical Methods for Engineers I (Intro to Linear Algebra)

 I am currently TAing for AM 10 and leading the following discussion sections:
-- Section A: Monday 8-10pm in Social Sciences 135
+- Section A: Monday 8-10pm
-- Section E: Thursday 7-9pm in Social Sciences 135
+- Section E: Thursday 7-9pm
+- Building: Social Sciences 135

 I will also be hosting office hours:
-- Monday 1-2pm in Baskin 359B
+- Monday 1-2pm
+- Thursday 1:30pm-2:30pm
-- Thursday 1:30pm-2:30pm in Baskin 359B
+- Building: Baskin 359B
+- Email: mrodrig6 at ucsc dot edu

-If you have any questions please feel free to email me at mrodrig6 at ucsc dot edu.
+If you have any questions please feel free to email me.
 The class syllabus and material can be accessed in the Canvas page.

 ### Fall 2019
 #### AM 129/209: Foundations of Scientific Computing